Last updated Wed Oct 25 2023

 7. Referral programs

-Referral programs can be a way to build an email list fast.
+Referral programs can be an effective email list building strategy.

 Here’s why—